Triamus/triamus.github.io/content/post/2017-09-22-install-spark-on-windows.md

 ## Install Scala

 Generally, you can find Scala downloads [here](https://scala-lang.org/download/).
-Find the Windows installer (in my case clicking on scala-2.12.3.msi under section Archive) downloads [this](https://downloads.lightbend.com/scala/2.12.3/scala-2.12.3.msi).
+Find the Windows installer (in our case clicking on scala-2.12.3.msi under section Archive) downloads [this](https://downloads.lightbend.com/scala/2.12.3/scala-2.12.3.msi).
 Follow installation wizard.

 Once the installation is finished, open a new CMD and type